Collecting Specimens from Hospitalized Patients With EVD

 Individual course$25Add to cart

-The page below is a sample from the LabCE course Ebola Virus Disease (EVD) and Clinical Laboratory Safety in the United States.
+The page below is a sample from the LabCE course Ebola Virus Disease and Clinical Laboratory Safety in the United States.
 Access the complete course and earn ASCLS P.A.C.E.-approved continuing education credits by subscribing online.

-Learn more about Ebola Virus Disease (EVD) and Clinical Laboratory Safety in the United States (online CE course)
+Learn more about Ebola Virus Disease and Clinical Laboratory Safety in the United States (online CE course)

-Collecting Specimens from Hospitalized Patients With EVD: Personal Protective Equipment (PPE)
+Collecting Specimens from Hospitalized Patients With EVD

 When collecting specimens from a suspect EVD patient, the worker wearing PPE should have no exposed skin.